Charly Musonda (footballer, born 1996): Recovery from injury and final stages in London

 Shortly after he went through surgery in August 2019, a pool of doctors who examined Musonda's injury rated his chances of playing again at just 20%.
 However, the Belgian still decided to go through recovery and work on regaining his fitness and condition, eventually returning to team training between December 2020 and January 2021.

 Musonda was subsequently aggregated to the Blues' Under-23 squad: on 24 September 2021, he started and played for 61 minutes in the Premier League 2 match against Liverpool, which ended in 4-3 win for his side.
 The occasion marked his first official match in over two years.
 He also featured in the following league match against Blackburn, where he played the whole game and his side lost 1-0.

 In November 2021, while still training in London, Musonda announced that he wouldn't renew his contract with Chelsea, which was set to expire in June 2022.
 On 10 June 2022, Chelsea announced he was leaving the club.

 Levante

 On 16 August 2022, Musonda signed a two-year deal with Segunda División club Levante.
 On 25 September 2022, Musonda played his first professional game in over 1000 days against Burgos after a period of long injury.

+On 1 September 2023, Musonda terminated his contract with the club.

+Anorthosis

+On 30 September 2023, Musonda signed a three-year contract with Cypriot First Division club Anorthosis Famagusta.
+However, he left the club after only one year.

+On 30 June 2025, Musonda announced his retirement from professional football at the age of 28, after suffering from recurring injuries.